mayhem/hippie-trap/README.md

 # led-chandelier
-LED bottle chandelier built for Nowhere
+LED bottle chandelier built for Nowhere 2015

+by Robert Kaye and David Martin

 Mock-up
 =======